NEW: COLLEGE EVENT

 4. Is the Bible True?
 It seems the Bible is attacked more on college campuses than anywhere else in America.
 But are the claims espoused by professors (like Bart Ehrman and others) historically accurate?

 5. Did Jesus Really Rise From the Dead?
 Professors are known for giving many alternate theories to the empty tomb of Jesus.
 But are these objections to the historical facts of the resurrection any good?

 A powerful worldview event for CRU, Fellowship of Christian Athletes, InterVarsity Christian Fellowship, Ratio Christi, The Navigators, Young Life, American Baptist Campus Ministry, and others.

 First things first.
 This event is not about making money.
-Frank and Jason believe strongly in reaching as many students on college campuses as possible.
-So, if your campus group can get 250 students or more, then we ask for a $500 honorarium for both Frank and Jason.
+Jason believes strongly in reaching as many students on college campuses as possible.
+So, if your campus group can get 200 students or more, then we ask for a $500 honorarium for Jason.
 Additional budget can go towards promotion of the event.
-Events smaller than 250, are $1,000 honorariums.
+Events smaller than 200, are $1,000 honorariums.